 Carbon savings for Rheaply are derived from the efficient repurposing of resources, which avoids waste and saves the embodied carbon that would otherwise be needed to produce new assets.
-These carbon savings can be estimated based on the weight of items diverted, with an estimated embodied carbon intensity per pound for each item category.
-While Rheaply has prepared estimates for these carbon savings, the results are not included in this report since the sources and methodology could not be verified.
-Rheaply is in the process of improving the data collection, analysis, and reporting of these impacts, which are anticipated to be included in future reports.
+These carbon savings can be estimated based on the weight of items diverted, with an estimated embodied carbon intensity per pound for each item category, summed across the company's business.